-PROPOSED ED AVOIDANCE SERVICES

-Please attach an executive summary describing the ED Avoidance services that the proposed program intends to provide, including patient population(s) and jurisdiction(s), and how this/these service(s) relate to the MIH Program Application gap in service delivery narrative.

-I attest that the program has documentation of appropriate clinical and triage protocols and advanced training for paramedics who will practice ED Avoidance programming.

-Signature of Authorized Signatory Date Signed

-Print Name of Authorized Signatory

-Title of Authorized Signatory

 911 TO MIH ED AVOIDANCE TRANSITION

 Please attach a description of how the proposed program will coordinate and manage the transfer of care from a 911 EMS patient to an MIH with EDA patient, including, in some cases, after consult with on-line medical direction, when the patient is determined by the primary ambulance service’s paramedic to be a candidate for treatment at an alternate destination.
 The decision must be made in accordance with the Protocol for Determination to Treat/Transport to an Alternate Destination.
 The patient must provide written consent to be transported to an alternate destination, including acknowledgment that the patient will not be going to an Emergency Department.
 Please explain how the program will track, document, and perform continuous quality improvement on calls in which there is a transition from a 911 episode of care to a MIH treatment.
 Include an explanation on how your MIH with ED Avoidance Component Program will follow the process for timely coordination with a patient’s primary care provider, or associated health care entity

 Please attach a copy of the proposed program’s policies and procedures demonstrating how a patient's informed consent will be obtained.
 Policies and procedures must specifically outline how:

 written refusal to transport will be obtained;

 written consent will be obtained for a patient to be treated as an MIH patient;

 refusal and consent will occur after speaking with Medical Direction and in accordance with Mobile Integrated Health Program with an ED Avoidance Component Protocol for Determination to Treat/Transport to Alternate Destination.

 Please attach an attestation that the program will deploy a vehicle appropriate for the clinical encounter, and that all regulatory and manufacturer requirements specific to equipment, supplies and medications will be adhered to during a MIH with ED Avoidance Component encounter.